 Anubias can tolerate quite a wide range of water hardness levels.
 However, 2-15 dGH ( general hardness) and 3-8 KH (carbon hardness) is best suited for the Anubias.

-Lighting is another essential requirement for proper growth and survival of this plant.
-Anubias exhibits a slow growth rate, and it has been observed that intense lighting conditions makes it grow faster sometimes at the expense of algae formation.
+Lighting is another essential requirement for the proper growth and survival of this plant.
+Anubias exhibits a slow growth rate, and it has been observed that intense lighting conditions make it grow faster sometimes at the expense of algae formation.

 Different varieties of the Anubias require different lighting conditions, some require low while others require medium lighting.
-Which ever is the case, T5 or T8 bulbs can be utilised and you should strive to provide 2 to 3 watts per gallon.
-We would strictly advise moderate – low lighting conditions for the Anubias as it is more healthy and won’t harm the plant.
+I would strictly advise moderate – low lighting conditions (20 – 40 PAR) for the Anubias as it is more healthy and won’t harm the plant.

 Anubias are undemanding tank plants, they can thrive successfully with or without fertilization.
 Though many hobbyists argue that if the Anubias plant is not showing signs of deficiency then it shouldn’t need fertilizer application.